Update: ‘Silverado EV gets 170,000 reservations’ section updated.

 Super Cruise trailering

-The 2024 Silverado EV will come with trailering-capable Super Cruise for autonomous driving.
-The infotainment system of the Silverado EV could automatically display Super Cruise compatible roads in the navigation and show them during route selection.
+The 2024 Silverado EV RST is available with trailering-capable Super Cruise (standard in RST First Edition) for autonomous driving.
+The infotainment system of the Silverado EV could automatically display Super Cruise-compatible roads in the navigation and show them during route selection.
 Super Cruise capabilities available on the full-size electric pickup may include hands-free lane change on highways and hands-free trailering.
 GM currently does not allow hands-free lane change while trailering, but that could change in the future.

 GM claims that Super Cruise is the first true hands-free driver-assistance technology.
-Currently, drivers can use Super Cruise over 200,000 miles of compatible roads across the U.S. and Canada.
+Drivers will be able to use Super Cruise over 400,000 miles of compatible roads across the U.S. and Canada, double the area from the current 200,000+ miles.
 The company plans to offer it on 22 models across brands by 2023.
 To date, customers have driven approximately 10 million miles using hands-free driver-assistance technology.

 GM has confirmed that it will manufacture the 2024 Silverado EV’s EDU castings at its Bedford Casting Operations facility in Indiana.
-With an investment of more than USD 51 million, the company will install new equipment needed to support manufacturing the EDU castings of the electric pickup truck and other current casting applications at the aluminum die casting foundry.
-Renovation work at the 1 million sq. ft. site, which currently produces EDU castings for the 2022 GMC Hummer EV Pickup and 2024 GMC Hummer EV SUV, began last year.
+With an investment of more than USD 51 million, the company will install new equipment needed to support manufacturing the EDU castings of the electric pickup truck and other current casting applications at the aluminum die-casting foundry.
+Renovation work at the 1 million sq. ft. site, which currently produces EDU castings for the 2022 GMC Hummer EV Pickup and 2024 GMC Hummer EV SUV, began in 2021.

 Price & Release Date